By Fiona Miles, Customer Engagement Manager

 Health Information Managers are integral to effective health care with the equipped skills to collect, maintain and analyse health data.
 It’s all about health data management, which takes many different forms in the current industry.
 This can include concepts of health informatics, which is the computing side of things; health data analysis, which is related to research; clinical classification and extracts, which is the method by which community health are funded; and then management itself, which involves management of health staff.

-When considering a Client Management System and considering what Health Information Managers do, below are the top 5 considerations I would look for when selecting a system:
+When considering a Client Management System and considering what Health Information Managers do, below are the top 5 EMR considerations I would look for when selecting a system:

 1. Data Management